barvian/thesis/paper.md

 	</li>
 	<li>
 		<h5>Relax tab improvements</h5>
 		<p>Though I was very hesitant to muddle the Relax tab in any way, I feel some positive reinforcement would be a nice touch to encourage consistent daily relaxation.
-The aforementioned [Headspace](http://headspace.com) meditation application, for example, rewards users for consecutive days of practice, and I can personally attest to the motivational power of this system.
+The aforementioned <a href="http://headspace.com">Headspace</a> meditation application, for example, rewards users for consecutive days of practice, and I can personally attest to the motivational power of this system.
 I think a similar feature would be appropriate for this tab, though I'd want to feel utmost confident that the tab retained its ease of use and simplicity before attempting to change it.</p>
 	</li>
 </ol>